omundy/learn-git-milestones/README.md

 #### Notes...

 - **RTM** - Sometimes I give the command you need and sometimes you have to read the documentation to find it.
-- **Details** - Following the instructions, especially instructions with a ✏️
+- **Details** - Following the instructions, especially those with a ✏️